EngineMachiner/bitEye/README.md

 # BGA-RM-Tool

-To add this tool to your StepMania 5 theme.
-Check Wiki.
+Check Wiki if you want to add this tool.